tableau/extensions-api/docs/trex_security.md

 ```
 At startup, Tableau looks for and validates the extension `.trex` files.
 If the extension source location does not specify HTTPS or localhost, validation fails and the extension is not registered.
 These errors are written to the log file.
-The extension will not appear in the list of available extensions.
+The extension will not load in Tableau.
 If you examine the log files (for example, with Tableau Log Viewer), you will find something similar to the following:

 ```
 Error: Registration Failed: XSD Validation Failed